Isoperimetric Inequalities in Normed Planes: Introduction

 \section{Introduction}

 The isoperimetric inequality in the plane is an old problem: It states that

 for any simple convex curve $\gamma$, with equality holding only for circles.
 The isoperimetric inequality has been extended to an arbitrary normed plane by Busemann.
 In this case, the curve of a fixed area that minimizes length is not the unit circle, but the dual unit circle, also called {\it isoperimetrix} (\cite{Busemann1},\cite{Guggenheimer},\cite{Martini},\cite{Strang},\cite{Thompson96}).
-On the other hand, the isoperimetric defect in the Euclidean plane can be calculated in terms of the signed areas of $2$ sets, the {\it Wigner caustic} and the {\it constant width measure set} of the curve $\gamma$ (\cite{Zwier1},\cite{Zwier3}).
+By duality, for a fixed area, the unit circle is the curve that minimizes the dual length.

-Normed planes with smooth strictly convex unit balls were considered in \cite{CTB1}.
-In such a normed plane, denote by $\mathcal{C}$ the space of smooth Lagrangian curves of degree $1$ and consider the subspaces $\mathcal{C}_{0}^{sym}$ of symmetric curves and $\mathcal{C}_0^{cw}$ of constant width curves, both with zero dual length.
-Then an inner product can be defined in $\mathcal{C}$ such that $\mathcal{C}_{0}^{sym}$ and $\mathcal{C}_{0}^{cw}$ become orthogonal and there exist orthonormal basis of cycloids for both subspaces, where a cycloid here means an eigenvector of the double evolute operator.
-In a normed plane with polygonal unit ball, by considering the class $\mathcal{C}$ of polygons with sides parallel to the unit ball, one can describe a similar discrete construction (\cite{CTB2}).
+Normed planes with smooth strictly convex unit circles were considered in \cite{CTB1} and normed planes with polygonal unit circles were considered in \cite{CTB2}.
+In both cases, the notion of dual length of a convex curve can be extended to a (signed) dual length in a class $\mathcal{C}$ of curves, whose elements are called {\it admissible} curves.
+In the strictly convex case, the class $\mathcal{C}$ of admissible curves consists of the smooth Lagrangian curves of degree $1$, while for the polygonal case, the admissible curves are polygons with sides parallel to the unit circle.
+Consider the subspaces $\mathcal{C}_{cw}^{0}\subset\mathcal{C}$ of symmetric curves and $\mathcal{C}_{sym}^{0}\subset\mathcal{C}$ of constant width curves, both with zero dual length.
+Then the mixed area defines an inner product in $\mathcal{C}$ such that $\mathcal{C}_{cw}^{0}$ and $\mathcal{C}_{sym}^{0}$ become orthogonal.
+In this paper we generalize these constructions to normed planes whose unit ball is piecewise smooth.

-In this paper we put together all these ingredients.
-We consider normed planes whose unit ball is smooth by parts, which include normed planes with smooth strictly convex and polygonal unit balls as particular cases.
-For such normed planes, we define a class $\mathcal{C}$ of admissible curves and the subspaces of symmetric and constant width admissible curves, which are orthogonal with respect to the inner product (with signal) defined by the mixed area.
-For $\gamma\in\mathcal{C}$, we give adequate definitions for the Wigner caustic and the constant width measure set of $\gamma$ and show that they are exactly the orthogonal projections in the above subspaces.
-Then we prove a formula for the isoperimetric defect based on the signed areas of these sets.
-Our approach, besides providing another proof of the isoperimetric inequality of \cite{Busemann1}, also gives rise to some improved isometric inequalities whose equalities hold only for symmetric or constant width curves.
+For a normed plane with piecewise unit circle, we define a class $\mathcal{C}$ of admissible curves and denote by $\mathcal{C}_{cw}^{0}\subset\mathcal{C}$ the class of constant width curves with zero dual length.
+Then the orthogonal projection $\pi_{cw}^0(\gamma)$ of $\gamma\in\mathcal{C}$ on $\mathcal{C}_{cw}^0$ with respect to the signed inner product given by the mixed area is a well-known object, the {\it Wigner caustic}, also called {\it area evolute} or {\it mid-point parallel tangent line} of $\gamma$ (\cite{Craizer},\cite{Craizer-Martini},\cite{Giblin08}).